Bruce Grocott, Baron Grocott

-Bruce Joseph Grocott, Baron Grocott PC (born 1 November 1940) is a Labour Party politician in the United Kingdom.
+Bruce Joseph Grocott, Baron Grocott PC (born 1 November 1940) is a British politician who has been a Member of the House of Lords since 2001.
+A member of the Labour Party, he served as a Member of Parliament for four terms between 1974 and 2001, representing constituencies in Staffordshire and Shropshire.

 Early life

-Grocott was born in Kings Langley near Watford, and was educated at the University of Leicester.
-He obtained an MA from Manchester University after conducting research on Local Government.
+Grocott was born in Kings Langley near Watford, Hertfordshire.
+He received a Bachelor of Arts in Politics from the University of Leicester in 1962.
+Grocott later obtained a Master of Arts from the University of Manchester for research into Local Government.

 He was appointed to the post of lecturer, and later a senior lecturer, at the City of Birmingham College of Commerce (later Birmingham Polytechnic, now Birmingham City University).
 During this time he was elected to Bromsgrove Urban District Council.
 From 1972 to 1974 he was a principal lecturer at North Staffordshire Polytechnic.

-Parliamentary career
+House of Commons

 His first attempt to become a member of Parliament was in the 1970 election when he stood unsuccessfully for South West Hertfordshire.
-He was then selected as a candidate and was elected as Member of Parliament for Lichfield and Tamworth in October 1974, in which position he became Parliamentary Private Secretary to the Minister for Local Government and Planning, and later the Minister of Agriculture.
+He was then selected as a candidate and elected as Member of Parliament for Lichfield and Tamworth in October 1974, in which position he became Parliamentary Private Secretary to the Minister for Local Government and Planning, and later the Minister of Agriculture.

 He lost his seat at the 1979 general election and joined Central Television as a presenter and producer, working on programmes such as Left, Right and Centre, Central Lobby and Central Weekend.

 He was re-elected for The Wrekin in 1987 and he was very shortly thereafter appointed Deputy Shadow Leader of the House to Jack Cunningham before becoming advisor to the Leader of the Opposition, Neil Kinnock and, later, a Foreign Affairs Spokesman under John Smith.
-He served as Parliamentary Private Secretary to Tony Blair from 1994 until 2001.
+He served as Parliamentary Private Secretary to Tony Blair, first as Leader of the Opposition and then Prime Minister, from 1994 until 2001.

 He transferred to Telford in 1997 when The Wrekin was divided.
 He served this seat until the 2001 general election, when he stepped down from the Commons.